benny-jon/ComposeAccessibilityBugs/README.md

-# ComposeAccessibilityBugs
+# ComposeAccessibilityBugs & Workarounds
- Playground to create examples of Accessibility bugs
+ Playground to create examples of Accessibility bugs and implementing some workarounds

 Sample project for the Google Issues:
 - https://issuetracker.google.com/issues/265804603